If you’re like me, you probably have at least one old laptop stuffed away in a drawer, together with a myriad of outdated mobile phones.

 (Some models may not support this feature; check the list of supported hardware on the Neverware site we mentioned earlier.)

-Installing it to your laptop’s hard drive is easy too, with clear on-screen instructions provided.
+Installing it on your laptop’s hard drive is easy too, with clear on-screen instructions provided.

 All you have to do is boot up as standard into the Chrome OS, using your USB drive.